 Gelatin vs. pectin: pick a base for stability, not just preference

-Consumer demand often drives gummy base selection, but manufacturing reality should have an equal vote.
+Consumer preference drives base selection, but manufacturing constraints need a seat at the table.
 Gelatin and pectin behave differently in the kettle, at deposit, during curing, and through distribution.
-The “best” option depends on your target texture, process window, packaging, and how the formula is expected to travel and store.
+The right choice depends on your target texture, process window, packaging, and how the product travels.

 Manufacturing tradeoffs to consider